wangziqi2013/wangziqi2013.github.io/_posts/2020-12-29-elastic-cuckoo-page-table.markdown

 We next describe the resizing operation.
 The paper uses lazy resizing, which has shorter latency, but must go through a transient state where both old and new tables are present, during which elements in the old table is gradually rehashed into the new table.
-This baseline resizing design, however, doubles the number of hash computation and memory requests during lookup, since now the requested key can reside in all arrays of both tables.
+This baseline resizing design, however, doubles the number of memory requests during lookup, since now the requested key can reside in all arrays of both tables.

 To reduce the overhead, the paper proposes a slightly different resizing algorithm we desscribe as follows.
 Each way of the old table maintains a low-watermark pointer.
 The algorithm then maintains the invariant that all elements